PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :raises TypeError: too many (any) parameters
     :raises MemoryError: internal memory error

-This method returns the list of the values returned by the query.
+This method returns query results as a list of tuples.
 More information about this result may be accessed using :meth:`Query.listfields`, :meth:`Query.fieldname` and :meth:`Query.fieldnum` methods.